-In addition, in 1991, some subjects will be scheduled outside these slots to maximize student access to subjects.
-Details are in the General Education Program catalogue available from the Centre's office.
-The locations for classes will also be listed in the document version of the Catalogue, as well as posted on the Centre's noticeboard in the week before the start of each session.
+In addition, in 1992, some subjects will be scheduled outside these slots to maximize student access to subjects.
+Details are in the General Education Program Catalogue available from the Centre's office.
+The locations for classes will be posted on the Centre's noticeboard in the week before the start of each session.

 At what stage in my studies do I take General Education Subjects?

 The programs for many courses, as determined by the school or course authority responsible, set out at which stages students usually take General Education.
 In some courses these stages are closely prescribed, in others students are given a degree of flexibility to determine when they take part in the General Education Program.